tommyshellberg/unquest-app/docs/timezone-detection.md

 # Timezone Detection Implementation

-This document describes the client-side timezone detection feature implemented in the UnQuest React Native app.
+This document describes the client-side timezone detection feature implemented in the emberglow React Native app.

 ## Overview